adedayo/ldap-sync/README.md

         },
     },

-    GroupMembership: sync.GroupMembershipAssociator{
+    GroupMembership: ldapsync.GroupMembershipAssociator{
         //This is how we map users to groups.
 In this example,
         // it is when a user's "uid" is contained in a group's
         // "memberUid" attribute
         UserAttribute:  "uid",
         GroupAttribute: "memberUid",